rsksmart/devportal-1.0/solutions/defiant/index.md

 ---

 **Defiant** is the first mobile platform and P2P marketplace for stablecoins.
-Our service allows the exchange of cryptocurrencies from the Bitcoin, RSK and Ethereum ecosystem, using geolocation.
+It's service allows the exchange of cryptocurrencies from the Bitcoin, RSK and Ethereum ecosystem, using geolocation.
 You can store, send and exchange crypto in an agile and secure way, without intermediaries.

 ![Defiant Banner](/assets/img/solutions/defiant/banner_rsk2.jpg)